 Climatologist Ilana Green (Lindsay Crouse) is examining a poppy field and remarking that it “shouldn’t be here”.
 We then see that the poppy field is in the middle of the Arctic.

-Zane Zaminsky (Charlie Sheen), a radio astronomer working for SETI, discovers an extraterrestrial radio signal from Wolf 336, a star 14 light years from Earth.
+Zane Zaminsky (Charlie Sheen), a radio astronomer working for SETI, discovers an extraterrestrial radio signal from Wolf 336, a star fourteen light-years from Earth.
 Zane reports this to his supervisor, Phil Gordian (Ron Silver) at the Jet Propulsion Laboratory, but Phil dismisses the claims.

 Zane soon finds that he has been fired because of supposed budget cuts, and blacklisted, preventing him from working at other telescopes…